 Based on this analysis, the project team has reached the conclusion that the impact of IOU cost increases on Muni and Coops for which IOUs provide G&T services could be as high as 48% if the terms of their wholesale contracts allowed costs to be fully passed onto the purchaser.
-However, the overall impact on the Muni and Coop sectors is limited.
+However, given that IOUs' share in the Muni and G&T market peaked at 0.36% in 2011 and was estimated to be 0.01% in 2018, the overall impact on the Muni and Coop sectors is limited.